denistsoi/franklinchen.github.io/source/_posts/2013-01-01-a-winter-red-cabbage-slaw-for-the-new-year.markdown

 I could see dried cranberries being used instead of raisins.

 Other substitutions are easy to imagine also; in fact, my recipe involved substitutions for ingredients in recipes I found online.

+## Thanks

+The red cabbage, Gold Rush apples, carrots, long beet happen to have come from our [winter box subscription from Kretschmann Farm](http://www.kretschmannfarm.com/Winter%20Boxes/Winter%20boxes.htm).
+Abby and I are really happy that they offer a winter box subscription as well as the regular season subscription, so that we can continue to get quality organic, local produce all year long.

+Having a subscription not only allows us to eat seasonally, but also explore foods we may not necessarily have eaten much of or even seen before.
+For example, I like these long beets and Gold Rush apples.